alexbfree/thesis/src/chapter-7.md

 Customers are not demanding HDR capabilities in their lives, and, all but the most socially-responsible businesses do not see value in an approach that runs so contrary to current business models, based as they are on data accumulation and the constraining of customer experiences.

 Data is overwhelming, complex, and 'sounds boring'.
 Engaging with your personal data economy to any degree more than that of passive consumer is hard work.
 People routinely accept data sacrifice, click through T&Cs and cookie banners and are unwilling (or in some cases lack sufficient technical literacy, comprehension or skill) to do the work of asserting control over their digital lives.
-There is not a clear demand for holistic and novel ways of managing your digital life and exerting agency and negotiability over it.
-Across both Case Studies and the PDS work at BBC R&D, it was clear that even if new **human-centric information systems** and more inclusive service interaction practices could be created, we cannot assume that people will be inclined to use them in great numbers, especially not if it seems like hard work or not worthwhile.
-This can be seen as an obstacle that affects all HDR improvement approaches we see, and indeed is why many companies in the emergent PDE economy [[2.3.4](#2.3.4)] struggle to find a business model - while there are clear benefits, better HDR does not appear to something that a mainstream audience would be directly be willing to pay for.
-But this should not deter disruptive innovation nor does it indicate that such offerings would not be useful.
-As automobile pioneer Henry Ford famously said, _"If I had asked people what they wanted, they would have said faster horses."_ Nonetheless, it is a clear overarching obstacle to overcome.
+There is not a clear demand for holistic digital life management and control.
+Research in this this and at Cornmarket suggests that even if human-centric information systems and more inclusive service interaction practices emerged, people would not be inclined to use them in great numbers.
+It could seem like hard work or not worthwhile.
+This obstacle that affects all HDR improvement approaches.
+Indeed is why many companies in the emergent PDE economy [[2.3.4](#2.3.4)] struggle to find a business model.
+There are clear benefits, but better HDR does not appear to something a mainstream audience will pay for.
+This should not deter disruptive innovation nor diminish the potential value for such tools.
+As automobile pioneer Henry Ford famously said, _"If I had asked people what they wanted, they would have said faster horses."_ Nonetheless, it is a clear overarching obstacle, which [Insight 7](#insight-7) attempts to address.

 | **INSIGHT 7: Human-centred Information Systems must serve Human Values, Relieve Pain and Deliver New Life Capabilities** | {#insight-7}
 | :------------------------------------------------------------ |